elizabethhillman/taskManager/Specification.md

 \## Primary Sequence

-1. Log in
-2. Edit or create a task with an estimated time to complete.
+1. User chooses the task they want to add a time to
+2. User is prompted to add how long the task should take or when they want to complete it
+3. User enters data

 \## Primary Postconditions